I took my shoes off

 The interview, which Lobo last week in the Frankfurter Rundschau , was actually about a completely different theme:

-The so-called platform capitalism of services such as Uber or Airbnb, commonly referred to as the sharing economy.
-But then it just took off my shoes ...
+The platform capitalism of services such as Uber or Airbnb, which Lobo calls, commonly referred to as the sharing economy.
+But then I simply took off my shoes ...

 The Arschlöcher from the Silicon Valley

-He attested to the ladies and gentlemen from the Silicon Valley, like the British weekly "The Economist", a true-to-the-asshole problem:
+He attested to the ladies and gentlemen from Silicon Valley, like the British weekly "The Economist", a real asshole problem:

-Much of the disruptive power that could advance society is that of others Company into the evil and the destructive.
-There is a relentlessness and arrogance that is very, very harmful.
+Such companies turn much of the disruptive force that could advance society into the evil and the destructive.
+There is relentlessness and arrogance that is very, very harmful.

 Social security also for the self-employed

-So far, so beautiful.
-However, the really interesting thing about this article Lobo says elsewhere - and more indirectly:
+So far, so nice.
+The really interesting thing about this Article Lobo says elsewhere, however, rather indirectly:

 For example, he calls for social protection systems to be extended to the self-employed: A minimum wage for the self-employed is conceivable.
 I can also imagine a certain basic set of social protection for the self-employed, which would then have to be partly covered by the clients.